dingelish/oak/README.md

 created, but also to log this signature to an external append-only verifiable log.
 Oak relies on [Rekor](https://docs.sigstore.dev/logging/overview/) (by Sigstore) as the external verifiable log for this purpose.
-As part of the [Transparent Release process](#transparent-release), the signature is logged to Rekor, and an inclusion proof (or inclusion promise) is obtained from it, signed by Rekor's root key.
+As part of the [Transparent Release](#transparent-release) process the signature is logged to Rekor, and an inclusion proof (or inclusion promise) is obtained from it, signed by Rekor's root key.
 This is then stored alongside the binary artifact in question, and provided to nodes that may want to verify the identity of the Enclave Application.
 This